 Since 2009, MEPs may no longer have close relatives among their staff.
 There was a transitional period for those who were employed in the previous parliamentary term, which ran out with the elections in 2014.
 The assistants have to avoid external activities that may create a conflict of interest.

 The decision as to how seats in the Chamber are allocated among political groups, non- attached MEPs and representatives of EU institutions is taken by the Conference of Presidents of political groups at the start of each legislative term.
-For the past few terms, political groups have set like wedges in a pie chart, with the group leaders all in the first row.
+For the past few terms, political groups have set like wedges in a pie chart, with the group leaders all in the first row

 The European Parliament believes that the public should have easy access to its proceedings and premises, because it sees transparency as important to the exercise of democratic rights within the European Union.
 As the cost of travelling to Brussels and Strasbourg may be prohibitive for many EU citizens due to the long distances involved, Parliament helps to cover their costs in order to prevent discrimination.

-How are subsidies paid?
+How is a financial contribution paid?
 MEP- sponsored groups

 Each MEP may sponsor up to 110 visitors a year, in groups of no fewer than 10 visitors.
 Members may invite up to 5 groups per year to Strasbourg or Brussels.